-Head of Year: Mr M Nelson Student Support Officer: Mrs R Scott
+Head of Year: Mr Arrate Student Support Officer: Mrs Bagley

-Mr Nelson, Head of Year, and Mrs Scott, Student Support Officer, work together to ensure that each student eels safe and happy in Year 7.
+Mr Arrate, Head of Year, and Mrs Bagley, Student Support Officer, work together to ensure that each student feels safe and happy in Year 7.
 Transition to secondary school is a daunting experience for all, and the pair ensure that friendship groups are formed successfully, incidents are dealt with quickly and in line with the school’s behaviour policy, and students have access to a curriculum that builds on their prior knowledges and pushes them to reach their full potential.

 Students are placed into mixed ability form groups for registration each morning and are usually grouped with at least one student from their primary school where possible.